Do Dogs Need Vitamin C? Vitamin C For Dogs Explained

 Not everything which is healthy is deemed necessary.
 Since your dog has the ability to create vitamin C in their body, you may think that there is no place for adding it to their diet.
 But there is.
 Some dogs – especially those who are stressed and/or sick – don’t follow the proper patterns, and don’t produce enough vitamin C on their own.

 Vitamin C has many benefits: it can help you to fight viral diseases.
 It can help prevent and treat a variety of diseases and infections, as well as cancer, according to some experts.
 Studies are still being conducted on it, but the results so far are encouraging.
 The health benefits of proper vitamin C absorption were only seriously uncovered in the 90’s, and science is still learning more about this vitamin in regards to canines and humans alike.
+That being said, a 2009 study revealed that there may be little benefit to a vitamin C supplementation in healthy dogs, so it’s best to check with your vet beforehand.

 The health benefits of vitamin C for dogs should not be overlooked, whether they are afflicted with an illness or not.
 Sometimes, when a dog is stressed, the amounts of vitamin C which are naturally produced decrease significantly.
 The health benefits are there and they are ones which are needed.
 Because of that, you’re recommended to ensure that your dog has enough vitamin C in her system.